oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

 ## Generate the application using the JHipster generator

-The JHipster generator makes it easy to bootstrap complex applications, including microservices with multiple services and data objects.
+The JHipster generator makes it easy to bootstrap complex applications, including microservices with multiple services and domain models.
 You can read more about it in [the JHipster docs](https://www.jhipster.tech/creating-an-app/).
-In this tutorial, you are going to create a microservice using the JHipster generator JDL.
+In this tutorial, you are going to create a microservice using the JHipster Domain Language.

 This will generate a microservice with four services: